hacf-fr/Information/README.md

 - [Forum HACF](https://forum.hacf.fr/)
 - [L'awesome list francophone pour Home Assistant](https://awesome.hacf.fr)

-## Welcome in the HACF-fr GitHub oarganization
+## Welcome in the HACF-fr GitHub organization

 This organization is hosting the open sources projects from the Home-Assistant french speaking community.
 You will find repositories linked to Home-Assistant